hohaidang2000/three-js-se04-14/README.md

 ### Exam2 model creating
 - selected mesh or mesh that under the pointer will have transparent material
-- you can move the whole model or just the mesh
+- you can move, rotate the whole model or just the  selected mesh
 - you can show individual wireframe or the whole mesh(but i leave it at if that material is already in wireframe mode, it will turn back to noraml, maybe i should add a tick box for it)
 - you can select individual texture (but if you want to select the same, you have to change it then reselect due to .onchange(), i will find a way to work around that soon)
 - you can reset the whole thing for the model to be in it orginal form